InfuseAI/primehub/README.md

 - https://github.com/InfuseAI/primehub-admission

 PrimeHub-admission is a critical component of PrimeHub.
-It's responsible for validating resource capacity and mutating kubernetes objects with required information.
+It's responsible for validating resource capacity and mutating Kubernetes objects with required information.

 ## Project Status

-PrimeHub CE is released along with PrimeHub EE.
+PrimeHub CE is released alongside PrimeHub EE.
 The project has been developed steadily.
-We keeps improving robustness, enhancing user experience and releasing [more features](https://docs.primehub.io/docs/next/comparison) with the community.
-Suggestions and discussions are welcome and appreciated.
+We keep improving PrimeHub's robustness, enhancing user experience and are releasing [more features](https://docs.primehub.io/docs/next/comparison) with the community.
+Suggestions and discussions are always welcome and appreciated.

 ## Documentation